dimsav/elasticsearch-reference/README.md

 ### Search in all indexes

 We can search for documents in all indexes and all types.
-The following request will return the first 10 documents in all indexes:
+The following request will return the first 10 documents (see [pagination](#pagination-example)) in all indexes:

 ```
 GET /_search